Internal control and risk management

 Financial reporting and control

-The Group has a global Enterprise Resources Planning (ERP) system that ensures fast and reliable access to data.
+The Group has a uniform and comprehensive Enterprise Resources Planning (ERP) system that ensures fast and reliable access to data.
 Subsidiaries report their figures from the ERP system to the Group, using a uniform Group reporting system.
 The financial organizations of the Group, segments and regions check the correctness of the figures in the Group reporting system in accordance with the responsibility areas described above.

 Financial reporting control is performed either continuously as part of the transactions of the company’s monitoring processes such as purchasing and sales processes, or alternatively monthly or annually as part of the reporting process.